 In the quiet of your own heart, what do you want for your child?
 Probably something along the lines of safety, health and happiness.
 The next time you feel like you aren’t measuring up and catch yourself in self-judgement, ask yourself, “Is my child generally safe, healthy and happy?”
 If so, let the rest go.

 2. REMEMBER, THEY WON’T REMEMBER ANY OF IT

-My son is now 11 and do you think he remembers the hand-burned scrolls I did as invitations to his pirate birthday party?
+My son is now a teen and do you think he remembers the hand-burned scrolls I did as invitations to his pirate birthday party?
 Nope.
 Does he remember that time I left him in his crib five minutes longer than he wanted because I was just-so-tired?
 Uh-uh.
 Kids won’t remember your victories or your defeats.
 What they remember is that they are safe and loved.
 Let the rest go.